MaxVinValk/RaytracerContest/readme.md

 The shading normal used to evaluate shading after a tri has been intersected by the ray is an interprolation of all 3 vertex normals interprolated using barymetric coordinates as weights, leading to smooth shading of objects.
-This is well demonstrated in scene_cat_smooth.png
+This is well demonstrated in scene_cat_smooth.png (no supersampling)

 ![cat smooth](/screenshots/scene_cat_smooth.png)